aidan-epperly/aidan-epperly.github.io/_posts/2023-12-28-StructurePreservingDecompositions.md

 tags: Linear-Algebra, Polar-Decomposition, QR-Decomposition, Eigen-Decomposition, Spectral-Decomposition, Singular-Value-Decomposition.
 Jordan-Decomposition
 ---

 I expect to spend a lot of time writing about matrices on this blog, and so I wanted to make a single post where I can put all my thoughts on various different structure revealing decompositions for a matrix.
+This will be a long term project, so it is not, by any means, complete.

 ## Structure Revealing Decompositions